sanyasimms/-Ecommerce-Follow-Along/README.md

 Configured the server to listen on a designated port.
 Integrated MongoDB for efficient data storage.
 Established a connection between the server and MongoDB to confirm successful integration.

+Milestone 6: Secure User Signup Backend

+Overview

+Welcome to Milestone 6! 🎉 In this milestone, we are focusing on creating a backend endpoint for the Signup page.
+This includes securely storing user data and encrypting passwords before saving them to the database.

+Learning Goals 🎯

+By the end of this milestone, you will:

+Understand how to encrypt passwords before saving them.

+Learn how to store complete user data securely in the database.

+Why Encrypt Passwords?

+Encrypting passwords is crucial for maintaining security and protecting user information.
+Here’s why:

+Protect User Data: Keeps passwords safe even if the database is compromised.

+Privacy: Ensures that user passwords remain confidential.

+Compliance: Adheres to security regulations like GDPR and PCI-DSS.

+Prevents Password Theft: Makes it difficult for attackers to guess or retrieve passwords.

+Steps for Milestone 6 📝

+1. Encrypt the Password

+Use bcrypt to hash the user’s password during signup.

+Store the hashed password in the database instead of plain text.

+2. Store Complete User Data

+Save all user details (e.g., name, email, etc.) securely in the database.

+Ensure the password remains encrypted when stored.

+Technologies Used 🛠️

+Node.js

+Express.js

+MongoDB (Database)

+Mongoose (ODM for MongoDB)

+bcrypt (Password hashing library)

+Submission Guidelines 📥

+Push Your Code

+Commit and push your code to the same GitHub repository used for previous milestones.

+Public Repository

+Ensure that your GitHub repository is publicly accessible.

+Update README

+Add a Milestone 6 section summarizing your progress in the README file.

+Share the Link

+Submit your GitHub repository link in the assignment submission section.